 In divorce or family law matters, lots of parties are looking to resolve their case outside of court through alternative dispute resolution.
 Instead of being before a judge who is deciding for them, many are looking for a different way to resolve their case.

 In a previous article, we talked about the difference between collaborative law and mediation.
 Some individuals, however, are not sure of the difference between mediation and arbitration.
 They are not sure how both work and what option might be best for them.

 The reality is that in mediation, the parties meet with a neutral mediator.
 They might meet with the neutral mediator with their respective attorneys with them.
 In other instances, the parties might meet the mediator alone.

 The difference can vary based on jurisdiction.
-In some jurisdictions, the lawyers typically are present at the mediation with their client.
+In some jurisdictions, the lawyers typically are present at mediation with their clients.
 In other jurisdictions, the lawyers might not typically be there.
 It can also depend on whether or not the mediation is court-ordered or voluntary.